-The psychologist implied that by forcing her to travel we are abusing her.
+The psychologist then implies that by forcing her to travel we were abusing her.

-No one asks, or is interested in her poo incontinence, or its effect on her behaviour.
+No one asks, or is interested in her pooh incontinence or that it might be effecting her behaviour.

-The psychiatrist prescribes a low dose of risperidone, stating that it helps autistic irritability and therefore might help reduce Isabel’s agression.
+The psychiatrist prescribes a low dose of risperidone stating that it helps autistic irritability and therefore might help reduce Isabel’s agression.

-She provides a pink slip with the list of side effects on – irritability, weight gain, dizziness, tiredness.
+She provided a pink slip with the list of side effects on – irritability, weight gain, dizziness, tiredness.

-There is no physical examination, other than recording Isabel’s height and weight..
+There was no physical examination, other than recording Isabel’s height and weight..

 We put the anti psychotic drug in her blackcurrent fruit shoot bottles.